Opera Gloves Are Everywhere But Do They Work IRL? I Found Out

 Advertisement

 Thankfully, ATMs still have actual buttons, otherwise I would have held up the post office queue for days on end.
 Once I got to the supermarket though, the gloves really began to work their magic.
 Perusing the fresh veg section I felt like an influencer who picks up organic produce without checking the price.
-The gloves elevated my sense of self to the point where anything felt possible: maybe I could be a person who meal preps and doesn't buy the $1 pack of Oreos.
+The gloves elevated my sense of self to the point where anything felt possible: maybe I could be a person who meal preps and doesn't buy the £1 bumper pack of Jaffa Cakes.
 Still, for all their main character qualities, the gloves did make the self-checkout a no-go (screen + gloves = issues).
-If you aren't a fan of engaging in conversation with other human beings while shopping, they probably aren't the best accessory for a trip to the grocery store.
+If you aren't a fan of engaging in conversation with other human beings while shopping, they probably aren't the best accessory for a trip to Tesco.

 Brunch